-Josh is an Illustrator and visual artist from county Antrim in the north of Ireland.
+Josh is an Illustrator and visual artist from county Antrim in Northern Ireland.
 Josh graduated from Graphic Design and Illustration in July 2018.
 His work was chosen by the Royal Ulster Academy of Arts for the 137th annual exhibition in the Ulster Museum which ran from October to January 2019.

 We are (young creatives) working towards a better world for our future and I believe one of the best ways to do this is through creative power.
 I want my work to be a catalyst for various cultural, political, social and environmental issues, creating awareness for global warming, mental health, LGBTQ, and wildlife, to name a few.
 I am incredibly lucky that we as artist’s can facilitate and explore these themes in the 21st century.